MALE GENITAL (PENIS) LICHEN SCLEROSUS

-Sometimes the foreskin may be too tight to withdraw, making it impossible to clean the end of penis.
-If this happens then it is important to seek advice from a doctor, as there may be an increased risk of cancer if this problem is left untreated.
+Sometimes the foreskin may be too tight to withdraw, making it impossible to clean the tip of penis.
+If this happens it is important to seek advice from a doctor as there may be an increased risk of cancer if this problem is left untreated.

 How is male genital lichen sclerosus diagnosed?

 The diagnosis is often made by a dermatology doctor after looking at the affected skin.